gotha/xoomworks-hackathon2020/content/posts/synchcalendar.md

 tags = ["project"]
 +++

-While working on several projects is not uncommon to have companies using different e-mail/callendar providers and we all know how painfull that is.
+While working on several projects is not uncommon to have companies using different e-mail/calendar providers and we all know how painful that is.

 Nobody knows if you are really busy in a meeting or you are just slacking, making scheduling events really hard.